-Academic Service Learning (ASL) occurs in Semester-1 of the program as part of "OCTH 616: Fundamentals and Scope of Occupational Therapy Practice" and throughout the program.
-During the service learning component of the course, students practice communication and interaction skills by gathering information through discussions, interviews, and/or occupational profiles with diverse populations.
-The course prepares students for future occupational therapy practice through establishing communication and interaction skills, which are critical components of exemplary and effective practice.
+Academic Service Learning (ASL) occurs throughout the program.
+During a service learning component of a course, students practice communication and interaction skills by gathering information through discussions, interviews, and/or occupational profiles with diverse populations.
+Students provide occupational therapy services relevant to the population and consistent with skills attained during the program up to the point of the service learning experience.
+Service learning prepares students for future occupational therapy practice through the provision of services to occupational therapy consumers in multiple contexts and establishing communication and interaction skills, which are critical components of exemplary and effective practice.